Interactive Brokers Review: Pros, Cons, And How It Compares | for 2026

 Is Interactive Brokers safe?

-You can drop all your worries because we believe that Interactive Brokers is completely safe to use.
-It is in compliance with all the principles of the US Securities and Exchange Commission and the Commodity Futures Trading Commission.
+It is possible to drop all your worries since we believe that Interactive Brokers is completely safe to use.
+It is in compliance with the principles of the US Securities and Exchange Commission and the Commodity Futures Trading Commission.
 Australian Securities and Investments Commission (AFSL: 453554) and is a participant of ASX, ASX 24 and Chi-X Australia.
 Is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and Member - Canadian Investor Protection Fund.
 Is authorised and regulated by the Financial Conduct Authority.
 FCA register entry number 208159.
 Is regulated by the Commission de Surveillance du Secteur Financier (CSSF).
 Is regulated by the Central Bank of Ireland (CBI, reference number C423427).
 Is licensed and regulated by the Central Bank of Hungary (Magyar Nemzeti Bank) under no. H-EN-III-623/2020.
 Is regulated by the Hong Kong Securities and Futures Commission.
 Is a member of NSE, BSE, SEBI.
 Regn.
 No. SEBI Registration No. INZ000217730; NSDL: IN-DP-NSDL-301-2008.
 CIN-U67120MH2007FTC170004.
 Is regulated by Kanto Local Finance Bureau (Registration No.187).
 Is licensed and regulated by the Monetary Authority of Singapore (Licence No. CMS100917)..

 Even so, Interactive Brokers doesn't have assured stop-loss protection.